-- Di-peptides = 2 aminos)
+- Di-peptides = (2 aminos)

-- Tri-peptides (3 aminos)
+- Tri-peptides = (3 aminos)

-Long chain of amino acids.
+Long chains of amino acids.

 - Proteins cannot be absorbed until they are broken down (by enzymes) to amino acids & peptides.

-Digestion Means Breaking Proteins Apart
+Digestion = Breaking Proteins Apart

-Peptides can be fully absorbed in seconds.
+Peptides, once released from protein, can be fully absorbed into the gut lining in mere seconds.

 21 Important Aminos

 Of that twenty-one, the human body can synthesize twelve.